American drivers have a fever, and the only prescription is more crossover utility vehicles. Or, at least, that’s what they think.

-Also, the icons are a bit too small to hit them on the go.
+Also, the icons are a bit too small to hit on the go.
 It doesn’t help you have to use the system for literally everything.
-I got used to it after a while, but at first, I am ashamed to say I felt a little bit like a Baby Boomer at a tech convention.
+I got used to it after a while, but at first, I am ashamed to say I felt like a Baby Boomer at a tech convention.

 Another point to mention was the leather in the Volvo feels fantastic.
 It’s soft and smooth and genuinely makes the cabin a much nicer place to be.

 With that said, I noticed the seat bottom had begun to take on a bit of a blue hue from the many different pairs of jeans that slid into those ultra-comfortable seats.
 If you don’t want to watch your seats slowly turn into a different color, get black leather.